jselliott/CyberFastTrack_SP2020/Challenges/RX04/README.md

 ![RX04](RX04_3.png)

-So what if we just change this single instruction so that eveery time there is an input, the program believes you've reached the goal?
+So what if we just change this single instruction so that every time there is an input, the program believes you've reached the goal?
 This can be done by changing the instruction from JZ (Jump zero) to JNZ (Jump not zero).

 ![RX04](RX04_4.png)